jtnicholl/VTuber_Godot/README.md

 # Notes
 The example avatar does not have any animations for the face.
 This is simply because the model I used didn't come with any, and I didn't bother to add them since it's just for an example.
 You will probably want some for your own character.

-I also might have gotten `eye_pitch` and `eye_yaw` switched around, not sure.
-Couldn't really test them.
-Sorry.

 # Credits
 The character model is from Sketchfab user quirkysketchman, released under Creative Commons Attribution.
 [Source](https://sketchfab.com/3d-models/godette-chan-5e5dd8978e21431f992dee953c11558d)